Banumgm/Capstone_CFSDS_project/scripts/decisions_log.md

 deferred to `03_feature_engineering.py`, so the cleaning step stays reversible and doesn't inflate the file with dummy columns before it's clear which model needs which encoding scheme.
 ---

+## FOR Feature Engineering
+**Exclude `firearea`, `cumuarea`, and `pctgrowth` from the model feature set.** These variables are derived from the same circular-growth approximation, for the same burn day, as the target variable `sprdistm` (see Barber et al., 2024, Eq.
+1) — they are not independent environmental predictors but alternate representations of the same measured spread event. `firearea` shows the strongest raw correlation with the target (r = 0.645 on the full 2002–2024 dataset) precisely because of this shared derivation, not because it reflects weather, fuel, or topography.
+Including it would let the model largely "predict" `sprdistm` from a mathematically related quantity rather than from genuine environmental covariates, undermining the test of H1 and the practical value of the model (at prediction time, tomorrow's `firearea` is not actually known in advance either). `prevgrow` (previous day's growth) was kept, since using a lagged value of a related variable to predict today's spread is a legitimate autoregressive predictor, not same-event leakage.

 <!-- Add new entries above this line -->